typeddjango/django-stubs/CONTRIBUTING.md

 3. make whatever changes you want to contribute.
 4. ensure your contribution does not introduce linting issues or breaks the tests by linting and testing the code.
 5. make a pull request with an adequate description.

+## A Note About Generics

+As Django uses a lot of the more dynamic features of Python (i.e. metaobjects), statically typing it requires heavy use of generics.
+Unfortunately, the syntax for generics is also valid python syntax.
+For instance, the statement `class SomeClass(SuperType[int])` implicitly translates to `class SomeClass(SuperType.__class_getitem__(int))`.
+If `SuperType` doesn't define the `__class_getitem__` method, this causes a runtime error, even if the code typechecks.

+When adding a new generic class, or changing an existing class to use generics, run a quick test to see if it causes a runtime error.
+If it does, please add the new generic class to the `_need_generic` list in the [django_stubs_ext monkeypatch function](https://github.com/typeddjango/django-stubs/tree/master/django_stubs_ext/django_stubs_ext/monkeypatch.py)